 Heal & Co.
 LLP is a law firm whose members are experienced in the professional liability defense of municipal, building, construction and design claims, and construction law matters more generally.
-The Firm’s founding partners have over two decades of experience in providing legal services to the construction industry.
+The Firm’s founding partners have over three decades of experience in providing legal services to the construction industry.

 The Firm’s lawyers have been actively involved in the construction industry and both Andrew and Cathy have actively participated in the Canadian Construction Association (CCA) for many years, and then actively involved in the Toronto Construction Association (TCA) for many years, including active membership in the Allied Professions Committee of the TCA.
 In addition to speaking and presenting at many construction industry events, the Firm’s lawyers are members of the National Construction Section of the Canadian Bar Association and the Construction Section of the Ontario Bar Association.
-Andrew Heal served on the OBA Construction and Infrastructure Law Section Executive from 2005 to 2013, and was Chair from 2012-2013, and currently the 2014 secretary of the CBA National Construction Executive, and conference chair.
-Cathy DiMarco is now a member-at-large of the OBA Construction Executive.
+Andrew Heal served on the OBA Construction and Infrastructure Law Section Executive from 2005 to 2013, and was Chair from 2012-2013, and iscurrently the 2019-2020 Chair of the CBA National Construction Executive, and conference chair.
+Cathy DiMarco is a member-at-large of the OBA Construction Executive.

 Construction Claims and Dispute Resolution